 The Third Party Litigation Funding Law Review: New Zealand

 Funded litigation in New Zealand is not as common as in comparable common law jurisdictions such as the United Kingdom and Australia, but it is undoubtedly on the rise.2 There are several local and overseas litigation funders operating.
-The local funders include LPF Group Ltd, Litigation Funding Ltd, Tempest Litigation Funders, and Earthquake Services Ltd. The overseas funders include Harbour Litigation Funding (United Kingdom) and Litigation Lending (Australia).
+The local funders include LPF Group Ltd, Tempest Litigation Funders and Earthquake Services Ltd. The overseas funders include Litigation Lending Services and Omni Bridgeway.

 The existing legal and regulatory framework is antiquated and, while permitting funded litigation, is not attuned to its dynamics.
-Reform is very likely within the next few years, with the Law Commission (an independent law reform agency established by statute) having in May 2018 announced plans to review and recommend reform on both litigation funding and class action procedure generally.
+Reform is very likely within the next few years, with the Law Commission (an independent law reform agency established by statute) currently reviewing the law and policy relating to both litigation funding and class actions.

 Legal and regulatory framework